jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ---

 ## Revision History
+- **2025-12-03** – Added tunable lighting normalization for the AprilTag pipeline (alpha/beta smoothing, optional CLAHE, and INIT exposure nudge) with TeleOp telemetry showing mean/alpha/beta/adaptive state so teams can stabilize detections under different field lighting, and hardened the hook with reflection so builds succeed even when the SDK omits the image-processor interface.
 - **2025-12-02** – Preserved single-tap fire behavior even when the FeedStop release hold window is set to **0 ms** by only blocking taps when a nonzero release window is configured while still allowing immediate continuous holds, and fixed controller bindings so LB can run both tap-to-fire **and** hold-